Acceptance and Commitment Therapy (ACT) in San Francisco

 Acceptance and commitment therapy can help you work through trauma and rediscover inner peace.

 If you’re afraid to process your trauma, you are not alone.
 Many people want to simply “forget” their past because it’s scary and overwhelming.
-The good news is that therapy can help you learn to embrace your feelings, which helps you move through them more fluidly.
+The good news is that trauma therapy can help you learn to embrace your feelings, which helps you move through them more fluidly.
 Acceptance and commitment therapy (ACT) can help address many issues, including:

 Learn to live in the present again.